 These are usually located on the thicker part of the strut body and are generally a combination of letters, digits and dashes.

 Use the search bar at the top of our website to search for the part numbers.
 The correct gas strut should appear and you can order it straight from our store for next day delivery

 If your part number returns no search results, or you cannot read the part number on the strut, please use the link below to fill in our enquiry form and our team will be able to help you determine which strut you require.

 Why is there such a wide variety of gas struts?

 Ultimately, gas struts are used in a range of different sections of a vehicle.
 From helping to deliver a boot opening motion that is smooth and elegant, to giving your customised upward-opening doors a sophisticated look, there’s no denying that gas struts are essential for both the general automotive user and the enthusiast.

 This diverse portfolio of uses coupled with the fact that different models of car use different gas struts explains why there are so many different gas struts available to purchase.
 So ultimately, the proliferation of the gas strut is why it can be so difficult to purchase.

-So as you can see, although gas struts are extremely common and there are many to choose from on the market, it can be difficult to find the right one unless you know where you’re looking and without the right guidance and tools.
-Thanks to this guide, you should now have the know-how to find your part number on the cylinder of your existing vehicle gas struts.
+Although gas struts are extremely common and there are many to choose from on the market, it can be difficult to find the right one without the right guidance and tools, unless you know exactly where to look and what tools to use .
+Thanks to this guide, you should now have the know-how to locate the part number on your old gas strut and use that to get a matching replacement.